What is Server Management?

 3. Infrastructure knowledge

 Nowadays, most of the services are moved to a virtual server.
 That’s why deep infrastructure knowledge is required from system admins.
-Admins must have expertise in the infrastructure you are using.
+A managed service provider must have expertise in the infrastructure you are using.
 They should be able to manage systems on your preferred clouds, such as AWS or Google Cloud.

 4. Latest technologies